petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-settings/changing-the-default-sites-name-and-logo.md

    ![Click the General scope to change the site's name.](./changing-the-default-sites-name-and-logo/images/03.png)

-1. In the *Name* field, enter *Delectable Bonsai*.
+1. In the *Name* field, enter *Clarity*.

 ## Change Other Important Instance Settings

 You should also change the home URL and email domain to more appropriate terms for your site.

-1. On the same General configuration page, change the domain in the *Mail Domain* field to `delectablebonsai.com`.
+1. On the same General configuration page, change the domain in the *Mail Domain* field to `clarityvisionsolutions.com`.

 1. Enter `/web/p` into the *Home URL* field.